usethesource/rascal-website/docs/LanguageReference.md

 *Pat*<sub>n</sub> match the elements of that list in order.
 Special cases exist when one of the patterns *Pat*<sub>i</sub> is

-  - a [Variable Pattern](#Patterns-Variable) with a type that is identical to the element type of the subject list: the variable is matched with the value at the corresponding position in the subject list.
+  - a [Variable Pattern](#variable) with a type that is identical to the element type of the subject list: the variable is matched with the value at the corresponding position in the subject list.

-  - a [MultiVariable Pattern](#Patterns-MultiVariable), with an optional element type that is identical to the element type of the subject list: list matching is applied and the variable can match an arbitrary number of elements of the subject list.
+  - a [MultiVariable Pattern](#multivariable), with an optional element type that is identical to the element type of the subject list: list matching is applied and the variable can match an arbitrary number of elements of the subject list.

-  - a [Variable Pattern](#Patterns-Variable), where the variable has been declared with a list type, but not initialized, outside the pattern: list matching is applied and the variable can match an arbitrary number of elements of the subject list.
+  - a [variable-pattern](#variable), where the variable has been declared with a list type, but not initialized, outside the pattern: list matching is applied and the variable can match an arbitrary number of elements of the subject list.

-  - a [???](#Variable]%20Pattern), where the variable has been declared with a type equal to the element type of the subject, but not initialized, outside the pattern: the variable is matched with the value at the corresponding position in the subject list.
+  - a [variable-pattern](#variable), where the variable has been declared with a type equal to the element type of the subject, but not initialized, outside the pattern: the variable is matched with the value at the corresponding position in the subject list
 **Examples.**

 ``` rascal-shell